Demonstration of Dry Cleaner PCE Bioremediation in Vermont

-Cl-Out bioremediation was used to remove PCE from ground water at a dry cleaners in Vermont.
-CL-Out micorbes were selected for bioremediation of the site because they are compatible with the natural aerobic aquifer conditions.
+Cl-Out bioremediation at a dry cleaner in Vermont demonstrated bioremediation of PCE in aerobic ground water.
+CL-Out microbes were selected for bioremediation of the site because they are compatible with the natural aerobic aquifer conditions.
 One application of CL-Out bioaugmentation reduced the PCE concentration by 90% in less than 6 months without increasing the vinyl chloride concentrations.

-The following table summarizes the process of aerobic cometabolism of PCE.
-The pre-bioaugmentation sampling showed aerobic conditions and a low population of Pseudomonas microbes.
-After bioaugmentation the Pseudomonas population was higher.
-As the microbes consumed the dextrose substrate and produced the oxygenase enzymes necessary for PCE destruction, the ORP and PCE concentrations decreased.
-Six months after the bioaugmentation, the microbial population returned to the pre-bioaugmentation conditions.
+The pre-bioaugmentation sampling showed aerobic conditions (DO 1.2 mg/L and ORP 108) and a low population of Pseudomonas microbes (2,000 cells/ml).
+After bioaugmentation the Pseudomonas population was greater than 300,000 cells/ml.
+As the microbes consumed the dextrose substrate and produced the oxygenase enzymes necessary for PCE destruction, the ORP and PCE concentrations decreased to -236 and 0.89 mg/L, respectively.
+Six months after the bioaugmentation, the microbial population returned to the pre-bioaugmentation conditions (5,000cells/ml).

 Field Bioremediation Rates For Petroleum and Solvents